datacommonsorg/docsite/custom_dc/index.md

 In terms of development time and effort, to launch a site with custom data in compatible format and no UI customization, you can expect it to take less than three weeks.
 If you need substantial UI customization it may take up to four months.

 The cost of running a site on Google Cloud Platform depends on the size of your data, the traffic you expect to receive, and the amount of geographical replication you want.
 For a small dataset, we have found the cost comes out to roughly $100 per year.
-You can get more precise information and cost estimation tools at [Google Cloud Pricing](https://cloud.google.com/pricing).
+You can get more precise information and cost estimation tools at [Google Cloud pricing](https://cloud.google.com/pricing).

 ## Recommended workflow

-1. Work through the [Getting Started](quickstart.md) page to learn how to run a local Data Commons instance and load some sample custom data.
+1. Work through the [Quickstart](quickstart.md) page to learn how to run a local Data Commons instance and load some sample custom data.
 1. Prepare your real-world custom data and load it in the local custom instance.
 Data Commons requires your data to be in a specific format.
-See [Working with Custom Data](custom_data.md)
+See [Work with custom data](custom_data.md).
+If you are just testing custom data to add to the main Data Commons site, this is all you need to do.
-1. If you want to customize the look of the feel of your site, see [Customizing the UI](custom_ui.md).
+1. If you are launching your own Data Commons site, and want to customize the look of the feel of the site, see [Customize the site](custom_ui.md).
-1. Upload your data to Google Cloud Platform and continue to use the local instance to test and validate the site.
+1. If you are launching your own Data Commons site, upload your data to Google Cloud Platform and continue to use the local instance to test and validate the site.
 We recommend using Google Cloud Storage to store your data, and Google Cloud SQL to receive SQL queries from the local servers.
-See [Testing Data in Google Cloud](data_cloud.md).
+See [Test data in Google Cloud](data_cloud.md).
 1. When you are satisfied that everything is working correctly, and are getting closer to launch, upload your custom site to Google Cloud Run and continue to test in the Cloud.
-See [Deploying the Custom Instance to Google Cloud](deploy_cloud.md)
+See [Deploy the custom instance to Google Cloud](deploy_cloud.md)
 1. To launch your site to real traffic, configure your Cloud service to serve external traffic.
-Consult [Mapping Custom Domains](https://cloud.google.com/run/docs/mapping-custom-domains) and related Google Cloud Run documentation for complete details on configuring domains and traffic.
+Consult [Mapping custom domains](https://cloud.google.com/run/docs/mapping-custom-domains) and related Google Cloud Run documentation for complete details on configuring domains and traffic.
 1. For future updates and launches, continue to make UI and data changes locally and upload the data to Cloud Storage, before deploying the changes to Cloud Run.